-What are OTA Updates & Why are they Important?
+What Is An OTA Update & Why Are They Important?

 You’ve probably heard about the numerous OTA-related horror stories in the past couple of years that have seen people locked outside rental properties by bricked smart locks, stuck watching a single channel on their smart TVs, and far more seriously, unwittingly driving cars that can be remotely controlled by hackers.
 We’re going to outline how we approach designing OTA update capabilities so that you can avoid building a system with a similar fate.

 An OTA update is a mechanism for remotely updating internet-connected hardware with new settings, software, and / or firmware.
 The OTA update mechanism is a core part of a system’s architecture, with the remote hardware device being responsible for identifying and applying updates to itself, and the cloud server responsible for distributing updates to its connected hardware clients.

 At this point in the evolution of IoT, it is well established that a robust OTA update mechanism is an essential component for any successful IoT system design.
 It’s not feasible to update devices deployed in the field using the traditional manual method, which involves connecting each embedded device to a PC with a cable.
 The traditional method doesn’t scale beyond the development phase, and failure to update geographically dispersed devices means missing out on everything from critical security patches and bug fixes to the latest product features.